Jakebobs/deploy-vue/VuePagesTutorial/step6/text.md

 To do this we need to navigate to the `src/router/index.js` file.
 There we want to do two things:

-add `createWebHashHistory` to the import statement that imports from `'vue-router'` change the `history` variable to `history: createWebHashHistory(import.meta.env.BASE_URL),`
+1. add `createWebHashHistory` to the import statement that imports from `'vue-router'`
+2. change the `history` variable to `history: createWebHashHistory(import.meta.env.BASE_URL),`

 Then after having made these changes in `src/router/index.js`.
 We want to navigate to `src/app.vue` and make the following changes.

+3. In your `<script>` tag, remove the "setup" string from the opening tag.
+4. Remove `import Helloworld`.
-In your `<script>` tag, remove the "setup" string from the opening tag.
-Then remove the Helloworld import.
-Add a new import `import { routes } from './router';` then add this function.
-The function takes the names of our routes and makes their first letter uppercase so they look prettier in the navigation bar.
-You could skip this if you don't mind the names being lowercase or to implement a better naming logic of your own.
+5. Add a new import `import { routes } from './router';`
+6. Add the below function.
+It takes the names of our routes and makes their first letter uppercase so they look prettier in the navigation bar.
+You could skip this step if you don't mind the names being lowercase.
 ```
 export default {
   name: 'App',